Gisela Pérez de Acha

 ABOUT

-Gisela Pérez de Acha reports on extremism, disinformation and environmental issues for UC Berkeley's Investigative Reporting Program with a focus on digital forensics and network analysis.
-She is also a human rights lawyer and an open source researcher at the Human Rights Center Investigations Lab.
-Gisela has a master’s degree from Berkeley Journalism, where she now teaches cybersecurity and open-source investigations for upcoming journalists in a class that she helped create.
-She recently won a team Polk Award for her work in Frontline's film American Insurrection and was also part of an Emmy award-winning team at the New York Times for a story about The Siege of Culiacán.
-Gisela is a cybersecurity expert and a digital safety trainer with PEN America.
-Born and raised in Mexico, she speaks fluent Spanish, English, French and Portuguese.
+Gisela Pérez de Acha is an open source investigative reporter specializing on extremism, disinformation and environmental issues.
+In 2021 she created a unique partnership between at UC Berkeley's Investigative Reporting Program and its Human Rights Center to teach a first-of-its-kind Open Source Investigative Reporting course at Berkeley Journalism.
+The class' goal was to train journalists how to leverage public social media information to keep power accountable while staying safe online.
+Gisela won a Polk Award for her work in Frontline's film American Insurrection and was also part of an Emmy award-winning team at the New York Times for a story about The Siege of Culiacán.
+After much success, Gisela left UC Berkeley in 2025 to create her own project.
+She remains working as a cybersecurity expert and a digital safety trainer with PEN America.
+Born and raised in Mexico, Gisela was trained as a lawyer before becoming a journalist.
+She speaks fluent Spanish, English, French and Portuguese.

 STORIES